bbunks/micronote/Proposal - Micronote.md

 I plan on building the application to a Docker container and then deploying that on AWS app runner.
 To do this, I will create an Artifact Registry on AWS and upload all built docker containers to that for easy auto-deploying to AppRunner.

-There will be no human input required for anything other than developing the actual application.
+There will be no human input required for anything other than developing the actual application as everything will be automated by GitHub Actions.

-There will be costs associated with AWR App Runner and the domain name.
+There will be costs associated upkeep of the app.
+AppRunner will cost 5 dollars a month to keep running and will scale up in pricing depending on usage.
+The domain for the app will cost 10 dollars a year.
+The first 5GB of data stored in the Planet Scale will be free and then 30 dollars a month after that.
+For labor, I will be the primary developer.
+I will work for 100% profit.
+The app currently has no form of monetization so the labor will be free.
+The app also does not have enough work to justify more than 1 or 2 people for the time being so it will be a side project.